muppet9010/Factorio-Inbuilt-Lighting/README.md

 Options
 ---------

-- The mod scales the light for each power pole based on its powering range.
-There is a global setting to increase/decrease this as a percentage from 0 to massive based on your desires.
-0 turns off the inbuilt light entirely and removes them from the map (save any UPS).
+- The size of the light for each type of power pole is controlled by the mod settings for it's powering range and connection distance.
+The largest size between the powered ranged and connection distance is used.
+These settings allow from none to 100+ percent of each range to be used to set the light size.
+Defaults to 100% powered range, 0% connection distance.
-- The mod can light up turrets.
+- The mod can light up turrets (default off).
 If the feature is enabled it will light up the building plus the set number of tiles around the edge from 0 upwards.
 Note, large quantities of turrets (500+) with this feature enabled can impact UPS and cause game slowdown.
 Turn this feature off later in the game when turrets have power and power pole lighting is suitable.
-- There is a setting to control how much power each inbuilt light requires.
-It defaults to 0 watts, which means these lights are on without any power network being required.
-Anything above 0 watts requires active electricity for them to work and thus an active power network.
+- Option to add a power usage per light (defaults to no power usage).
+0 power usage will work when not on a power network.
+Anything above 0 watts requires active electricity on a power network like regular lamps.
 There will never be any low power or no electric connection icons shown for the inbuilt lights regardless of the power usage setting.
+- Option to require a technology to enable inbuilt lighting (defaults not required).
+- Other minor options to fine tune the behavior and appearance of the lights.